Any use of the title "Respiratory Therapist" or "Respiratory Therapy Technician" within New York State requires licensure.

 If you seek reasonable testing accommodations, please complete the Request for Special Examination Accommodations form included in the NBRC Candidate Handbook and submit it to NBRC with your credentialing examination application.

-In addition to filing the Form 5 and the limited permit fee, you must also submit the Application for Licensure and First Registration (Form 1), the licensure fee, and have the New York State Education Department approve your education before your application for a limited permit can be approved.
+In addition to filing the Form 5 and the limited permit fee, you must also submit the Application for Licensure (Form 1), the licensure fee, and have the New York State Education Department approve your education before your application for a limited permit can be approved.

 You may apply for a limited permit if you meet all other requirements for licensure in New York State except the licensing examination.